 “Savings and investments are fine.
 But how do I make sure my family’s future is secure if I am not around?”
 That is where term insurance for family protection comes in.
 Unlike savings or investments, it is not about building wealth.
 Unlike tax-saving instruments, it is not about short-term benefits.
-Term insurance is the purest form of financial love, a promise that your family’s lifestyle, education, and dignity will continue even if life takes an unexpected turn.
+Term insurance does one thing: it pays your family a lump sum if you die during the policy term, so their’s lifestyle, education, and dignity will continue even if life takes an unexpected turn.

 TL;DR